omar-nafea/FullStack/javaScript/8_Testing.md

 }
 expect(concatStrings("123", "456")).toBe("123456");
 ```

-and in each instance, the expectations will be correct, and the code will behave as expected.
+And in each instance, the expectations will be correct, and the code will behave as expected.
 It's still possible from my code to fail an expectation.
-For example, if I run the expect method and pass it an invocation of the concatStrings function with numbers `1` and `2` as arguments, my expectation of `12` being the results will `fail`.
+For example, if I run the expect method and pass it an invocation of the `concatStrings` function with numbers `1` and `2` as arguments, my expectation of `12` being the results will `fail`.

 ```js
 expect(concatStrings("1", "2")).toBe("12");
 ```
 This is because when I use the `+` operator with two values of the number type, it performs the mathematical operation of addition, instead of joining the two numbers together to form the number `12`, like it would form `abcdef`.
-If I gave it the arguments of abc and def.
+If I gave it the arguments of "abc" and "def".

-When tests fail, you say that they are red <span style="color: red">✗</span>, and when they pass, you say that they are green <span style="color: green">✔</span> If a test fails, then it's a sign that I need to write the code in such a way that it passes its test.
+When tests fail, you see that they are red <span style="color: red">✗</span>, and when they pass, you see that they are green <span style="color: green">✔</span> If a test fails, then it's a sign that I need to write the code in such a way that it passes its test.
 Once my test passes, I need to improve both the app's code and the test code, but without changing the behavior of either.
 This is known as refactoring.

 ### Refactoring